Ordering copies of civil status documents online (birth, marriage, registered partnership, death) - application

-- Applicants who can prove a legal interest in obtaining the civil status document in question, except if protecting the interests of the person concerned takes precedence over the applicant’s legal interest.
+- Applicants who can prove a legal interest in obtaining a copy of the civil status document in question.

 Documents on births and deaths that occurred after 31 December 1938, and marriages conducted after 31 July 1938, as well as for births and deaths in Burgenland that occurred on or after 1 October 1895:

 Documents on births and deaths before 1 January 1939, or marriages conducted before 1 August 1938 – unless they were documented in Burgenland on or after 1 October 1895:

 - Documents are available from the competent church offices (Roman Catholic parishes, Protestant parishes, Old Catholic parishes, Greek-Orthodox church, Jewish Community).

-- Documents of persons registered in the Austrian military register (Österreichische Militärmatrik) are available at the Austrian State Archives (Österreichisches Staatsarchiv), Nottendorfer Gasse 2, 1030 Vienna, Phone: +43 1 795 40-0.
-Exception: There were civil registers (Zivilregisterführung) from 1 October 1895 in all former Hungarian regions that today form part of Burgenland.
-Civil status documents for this region are available at the registry offices of the town or district where the birth, marriage or death took place.
+- Documents of persons registered in the Austrian military register (Österreichische Militärmatrik) are available at the Austrian State Archives (Österreichisches Staatsarchiv), 1030 Vienna, Nottendorfer Gasse 2, Phone: +43 1 795 40-0.

-Please note: Many registry offices that may be mentioned in original civil status documents were merged and do not exist any longer.
-To find the competent registry office please see Historische Wiener Standesämter (in German - overview of past and present registry offices in Vienna).
+Please note: Many register offices that may be mentioned in original civil status documents were merged and do not exist any longer.
+To find the competent register office please see Historische Wiener Standesämter (German - overview of past and present register offices in Vienna).

 Opening hours: Mondays to Fridays from 8 am to 12 noon, plus on Thursday afternoons from 3.30 pm to 5.30 pm

 Good Friday, Christmas Eve (24 December) and New Year’s Eve (31 December) from 8 am to 11 am.
 Closed on public holidays.